 You get there to find a sign that says no parking on the ramp.
 What do you do?
 Well, you will see many trucks parked at these signs.
 Sometimes they get wakened up and told to move, sometimes they get ticketed and sometimes they are not bothered.
 These days there are bothered much less since ELD mandate.

 So when I pulled in a truck stop and find there are no spaces, the first thing I did was pull back around to the fuel isle up from the pump.
 NOT AT THE PUMP.
-Go inside and ask the workers where is another truck stop.
+Go inside and ask the workers where another truck stop is.
 Also, ask if there is somewhere you can park because there are no spaces.
 You will be surprised how often they will create/find a space that you can park over night.
 If not ask them if they know the closest place to park.

 (Keep in mind though, if you get hit, it might come back that you were not in a authorized parking spot if you don't park in a good location, which means you will be at fault in some cases)